 One of the most ancient of dog breeds, the Chow Chow – like other ancient breeds – hails from Asia.
 It first originated in Mongolia before being transported and bred in China.
-With a distinctive appearance (its name in Mandarin approximately translates as “puffy-lion dog”) full of hair and resembling a bear crossed with a dog, it’s hard to miss a Chow Chow.
+With a distinctive appearance (its name in Mandarin approximately translates as “puffy-lion dog”) full of hair and resembling a bear crossed with a dog, it’s hard to miss this dog.
 But what is its popularity like in the United States, and can these dogs be considered friendly roommates for you and your family?

 As we delve deeper into the world of Chow Chows – which is really the ancient world of dog breeds itself – we’ll find out more about what makes the Chow Chow such an interesting and unique breed.
-As it turns out, the rich history of this dog can be traced to working-class roots but the breed has risen to become more of a show dog and companion dog – or both, because when you have a Chow Chow as a companion, you’ll want to show it off!
+As it turns out, the rich history of this dog can be traced to working-class roots but the breed has risen to become more of a show dog and companion dog – or both, because when you have this breed as a companion, you’ll want to show it off!
 Here is an overview of the breed.